-- Think about your first-choice UBC program.
-What kinds of activities, accomplishments, and insights – learned in or outside of the classroom – do you think would be relevant to this program?
+- Think about your first-choice UBC degree.
+What kinds of activities, accomplishments, and insights – learned in or outside of the classroom – do you think would be relevant to this degree?

 - Think about your accomplishments and activities.
 What have you learned from these experiences?
 When have you taken on a leadership role?
 What do you excel in at school or outside of school?
 What do you enjoy learning in school?
 Or what do you enjoy doing outside of school that has influenced what you want to learn?

 - Think about the role others have played in your accomplishments and experiences.